ullataponen/discovery-server/README.md

 ## Who will use this project?

-The project is a home assignment for K Group's Developer Trainee 2021 program application and it may be used by K Group for evaluation purposes.
+Anyone can copy the repository for their own, non-commercial purposes.
 The creator and repository owner may use the skills learned during this project in future projects.

 ## What is the goal of this project?